 Although the first 4K TVs will set wannabe owners back northwards of £2,500, the Japanese manufacturer has suggested that consumers and industry players alike are heaping more focus on the rise of 4K.

 Questioned by TrustedReviews on whether the drive for 4K content is higher than that for 3D, Craig Cunningham, a Product Manager for Panasonic stated: “I think so.
 The majority of content is going to be shot in 4K.
-I’m sure there is going to be race on between the broadcasters with service providers to really get the 4K out there as quick as possible.”

 Although insisting there is still a place for 3D content in the home entertainment space, Cunningham has suggested that the industry has learnt from the lack of early content which hampered the technology’s adoption.